cloudflare/cloudflare-docs/content/workers/learning/how-the-cache-works.md

   - Available to Enterprise Customers, [Cache Tags](/cache/how-to/purge-cache/#add-cache-tag-http-response-headers) can be added to requests dynamically in a Worker by calling `response.headers.append()` and appending `Cache-Tag` values dynamically to that request.
 Once set, those tags can be used to selectively purge assets from cache without invalidating all cached assets on a zone.

 - Currently, it is not possible to purge a URL stored through Cache API that uses a custom cache key set by a Worker.
 Instead, use a [custom key created by Page Rules](/cache/how-to/create-cache-keys/).
-Alternatively, purge your assets using flex purge options for a custom cache key.
-This will include: purge everything, purge by tag, purge by host and purge by prefix.
+Alternatively, purge your assets using purge everything, purge by tag, purge by host or purge by prefix.

 ---